amyslies/apple-maps-clone/README.md

 Open the `.xcworkspace` project in Xcode and run the app.

-## For Later
+## ToDo

-1) Show location details
+* Show location details
-2) Infinite scrolling for locations
+* Infinite scrolling for locations
-3) Location search
+* Location search
-4) Centering on current location
+* Centering on current location
-5) Better assets, but I'll need a designer for that...
+* Better user interface assets

-And other Apple Maps things.
+* Write tests for math logic behind snapping behavior and more